 Early in the twentieth century there were around seventy producers of china clay in Cornwall.
 Competition was cut-throat, wages were often low and working conditions generally poor.
 By 1910 production was nearly one million tons a year, with the paper using more than ceramics.
 With a virtual worldwide monopoly, Cornwall was exporting 75% of its output to North America and Europe.

 The three largest producers (West of England China Clay Co., Martyn Brothers and North Cornwall China Clays) amalgamated in 1919, forming English China Clays Limited.
 With over half of the industry’s capacity, “ECC” became the leading clay producing company.

 English China Clays was acquired by Imetal of France for £756m in 1999 and the company operates today under the name Imerys.
 Eighty percent of the china clay produced today is used in paper, twelve percent by the ceramics industry and the rest in products such as paint, toothpaste, rubber, plastics, cosmetics, pharmaceuticals, cork and agricultural products.

-Cornwall’s complex geology means that there is a huge variety of high quality stone in the county, much of which has been quarried at one time or another for a variety of purposes, both in and out of the county.
+Cornwall’s complex geology means that there is a huge variety of high quality stone, much of which has been quarried at one time or another for a variety of purposes, both in and out of the duchy.
 The three main types of quarrying in Cornwall are for;

 • building stone (used in hedges and walls),